 To further analyze the behavior of the Omni selection operator, we plot the test $R^2$ scores on five representative datasets in \Cref{fig: test r2}.
 The diversity of the population is shown in \Cref{fig: cosine distance}, and the tree size is shown in \Cref{fig: tree size}.

-\textbf{Test $R^2$ Scores:} The test $R^2$ scores demonstrate that the Omni selection operator achieves an advantage at the beginning of the search, indicating that it is an effective selection operator for anytime performance~\citep{ye2022automated}.
+\textbf{Test $R^2$ Scores:} The test $R^2$ scores demonstrate that the Omni selection operator gains an early advantage and maintains it throughout the search, indicating that it is an effective selection operator for anytime performance~\cite{ye2022automated}.

-\textbf{Population Diversity:} To understand why the Omni selection operator achieves this performance, we plot the population diversity trajectory in \Cref{fig: cosine distance}.
-Diversity is measured by the cosine distance between individuals, which is preferred over Euclidean distance because the latter can be trivially large if some solutions have very large errors.
-The results show that population diversity is well maintained across generations and is better than the baseline.
-In other words, the Omni selection operator maintains a more diverse population, with individuals making errors on different subsets of instances.
+\textbf{Population Diversity:} To understand why the Omni selection operator achieves this performance, we plot the diversity trajectory of the symbolic-regression population in \Cref{fig: cosine distance}.
+Diversity is measured by the cosine distance between GP individuals, which is preferred over Euclidean distance because the latter can be trivially large if some solutions have very large errors.
+The results show that population diversity is well maintained across generations and is better preserved than in the baseline.
+In other words, the Omni selection operator maintains a more diverse population of SR models, with individuals making errors on different subsets of instances.
 This helps explain the superior performance of the Omni selection operator compared to the baseline.

 \textbf{Tree Size:} Finally, we plot the tree size trajectory in \Cref{fig: tree size}.
-The results show that Omni selection not only achieves better performance but also suffers less from rapid growth in tree size compared to other selection operators throughout the entire evolution process.
-This suggests that the Omni selection operator explores regions of the search space containing parsimonious solutions more exhaustively than other operators, which is an ideal behavior for finding effective and parsimonious solutions in symbolic regression.
+The results show that Omni selection not only achieves better performance but also exhibits less rapid growth in tree size than other selection operators throughout the entire evolution process.
+This suggests that the Omni selection operator explores regions of the search space containing parsimonious solutions more exhaustively than other operators do, which is ideal for finding effective and parsimonious solutions in SR.